smallwat3r/shhh/README.md

 Once the container image has finished building and starting, Shhh will be available via http://localhost:5000/

-You can also see the MySQL data via http://localhost:8080/
+You can also inspect the MySQL data via http://localhost:8080/

 </details>